← Back to Coaching

 Less about the policy itself, more about how clearly they answer.

-What signals trouble: "We figure it out case-by-case" or evasive answers.
+What signals trouble: "We figure it out case-by-case," or any evasive non-answer.

 Question 5: If we work together for 12 weeks and I am not progressing, what is your process?